glennraya/xendivel/README.md

 }

 ```
+>[!IMPORTANT ]
-**IMPORTANT:** When `charge_type` is `MULTIPLE_USE_TOKEN`, you should make sure that you save the `credit_card_token_id` to your database.
+>When `charge_type` is `MULTIPLE_USE_TOKEN`, you should make sure that you save the `credit_card_token_id` to your database.
 You will use this token to charge the card again in the future without re-entering the card details again using the same endpoint use the initially charge the card.

 ### eWallet Payments
 Xendivel is compatible with all eWallet payment channels supported by Xendit.
 For further details, refer to the documentation at https://docs.xendit.co/ewallet, and explore Xendit's API reference at https://developers.xendit.co/api-reference/#create-ewallet-charge.